 TGbe editor: Please update the following paragraph in this subclause as follows:

-WNM sleep mode enables an extended power save mode for non-AP STAs in which a non-AP STA need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
-STAs in WNM sleep mode can wake up as infrequently as once every WNM sleep interval to check whether the corresponding TIM bit is set or group addressed traffic is pending.
+WNM sleep mode enables an extended power save mode in which a non-AP STA need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
+A STA in WNM sleep mode can wake up as infrequently as once every WNM sleep interval to check whether its corresponding TIM bit is set or group addressed traffic is pending.
+The WNM sleep interval advertised by a STA of a non-AP MLD is applied at the MLD level and the WNM procedures described in this subclause and in 11.2.3.16 (WNM sleep mode) are are performed at the MLD level and apply to all the STAs affiliated with the MLD.

 NOTE—A STA may use both WNM sleep mode and PS mode simultaneously.